For Good Health in Honor of My Mother: Motivation

 Black Canyon Camp Ground

-A camp ground west of Oak Ridge.
+west of Oak Ridge.
 This was a very peaceful night.
 Only night with no cell phone service.

 Bike Trip to Springfield Oregon